 Filing a Claim

-Being in the middle of Hurricane Laura and the damage it is creating is difficult enough.
+Being in the middle of Hurricane Ida and the damage it created is difficult enough.
 Filing an insurance claim and battling insurance companies will make this situation even tougher.
 You can protect yourself by making sure that you are fully aware of what your insurance policy does and does not cover.
 Reread your documents carefully and thoroughly and gather as much information as you can about the circumstances of your claim before meeting with your insurance adjuster.
 Most insurance policies have a tax-deductible, which refers to the amount of the claim that you should pay out of your pocket before the company pays you the rest.
 Read your policy and confirm whether your deductible applies to hurricane damage as well.
 Some policies may have a higher deductible for damage caused by hurricanes.

 Even if you have all of the information before you and you know that your claim is valid, a hurricane damage insurance claim is not always easy to handle.
 Insurance companies don’t always have your best interests at heart; especially when it comes to paying the same or higher damages to hundreds or thousands of homeowners affected by the same disaster.
 Ensuring you get what you deserve is not their priority.
 As a result, they resort to many delaying tactics and other methods to either reduce your insurance claim or not give you anything at all.
 This entire process can get very frustrating.
 This is why you need Baton Rouge hurricane claim lawyers to help you with your claims.